openpaperwork/paperwork/README.markdown

 ## Description

-Paperwork is a personal document manager for scanned documents (and PDFs).
+Paperwork is a personal document manager.
+It manages scanned documents and PDFs.

 It's designed to be easy and fast to use.
-The idea behind Paperwork is "scan & forget": You should be able to just scan a new document and forget about it until the day you need it again.
+The idea behind Paperwork is "scan & forget": You can just scan a new document and forget about it until the day you need it again.

 In other words, let the machine do most of the work for you.